TheSp1der/stockwatch/README.md

 and display your overall gain/loss based on the most recent price.

-To call stockwatch with that data you supply the -invest option with the ticker, the quatnity, and the purchased price in that order, seperated by a comma.
+To call stockwatch with that data you supply the -invest option with the ticker, the quantity, and the purchased price in that order, separated by a comma.
 Like
 so:

 ```bash